Vaccine Clinic Details

 Is there a cost?

 Medicare eligible students will have the consultation charged directly to Medicare (bulk billed) – so no out of pocket expense.

-Students who are non-medicare eligible will be charged a nominal service fee of $16.95 which they may get refunded from their health fund.
+Students who are non-medicare eligible will be charged a nominal service fee which they may get refunded from their health fund.
 This is payable at the time of vaccination.

 The consent form has some additional useful information for you to refer to.

 Meningococcal disease is a bacterial infection of the blood and brain/spinal cord membranes, spread from respiratory secretions by coughing and sneezing.
 It can affect any age group but is most common in 15-19 year olds.
 Around 10% of healthy people carry the bacteria in their nose or throat without being unwell but in rare cases it can cause serious infections leading to long term disability and death.

 Symptoms of the disease include fever, headache, neck stiffness, drowsiness, nausea and vomiting and a rash.
 The disease can progress rapidly so anyone with symptoms should consult a doctor or emergency department immediately.

 About the vaccine